Spirik/GEM/README.md

 * **exitAction** [*optional*]
   *Type*: `pointer to function`
-  Pointer to function that will be executed when `GEM_KEY_CANCEL` key is pressed while being on top level menu page (i.e. page that has no parent menu page).
+  Pointer to function that will be executed when `GEM_KEY_CANCEL` key is pressed while being on top level menu page (i.e. page that has no parent menu page) and not in edit mode.
 Action-specific [context](#appcontext) can be created, which can have its own enter (setup) and exit callbacks as well as loop function.

 #### Methods